-Environmental report: The report that documents the assessment of the draft Plan and accompanies the draft Plan for pre-submission consultation.
+Environmental report: The report that documents the Strategic Environmental Assessment (SEA) of the draft Plan.
+This must be submitted to the local Planning Authority with the draft Plan.
 The environmental report needs to contain certain information as set out in Schedule 2 to the SEA Regulations 2004.